Adam Rainer is the only man in history who has been classified as both a dwarf and a giant.

 But then something happened.
 Rainer didn’t just grow another two inches; he started growing many more inches and at an alarmingly accelerated rate without any sign of slowing down.

 One decade later, Adam Rainer had grown more than two feet.
-His height: seven ft. and one inch tall.
+His height: seven feet and one inch tall.

 As seen in individuals like Andre the Giant, symptoms of acromegaly include enlarged hands and feet, which Rainer definitely had.
 In addition to that, his face had also elongated due to a protruding forehead and jaw.
 His lips had become thicker and teeth had become widely spaced.